ymuichiro/quick_learning_symbol_en/12_offline_signature.md

 # 12.Offline Signatures

-The chapter on Lock, explained the Lock transactions with a hash value specification and the Aggregate transaction, which collects multiple signatures (online signatures).
+The chapter on Locks, explained the Lock transactions with a hash value specification and the Aggregate transaction, which collects multiple signatures (online signatures).
 This chapter explains offline signing, which involves collecting signatures in advance and announcing the transaction to the node.

 ## Procedure

-Alice originates, creates and signs the transaction.
+Alice creates and signs the transaction.
 Then Bob signs it and returns it to Alice.
 Finally, Alice combines the transactions and announces them to the network.

 ## 12.1 Transaction creation